 The California Alternate Assessments (CAA) for ELA/literacy, mathematics, and science are designed for students with significant cognitive disabilities.
 These assessments are also part of the California Assessment of Student Performance and Progress (CAASPP) system.
 The goal of the CAAs is to ensure that students with the most significant cognitive disabilities achieve increasingly higher academic outcomes and leave high school ready for postsecondary options.

 In the spring of 2018, eligible students in grades 5, 8, and high school will participate in the CAA for science pilot.
 This pilot is a ‘test of the test’, and not a test of student performance.
-No scores will be reported for the CAA for science until it becomes operational in 2019-20.
+To meet federal waiver requirements, the state will release preliminary scores for the science test in 2017-18.
+These preliminary scores will provide a general indication of student science content knowledge, but should be interpreted with caution since the CAA for science is still being developed.
+Official scores will not be reported until the test is operational in 2019-20.

 English Language Arts / Mathematics

 Eligible students in grades 3 - 8 and 11 participate in the CAAs for ELA and mathematics, which replaced the CAPA for ELA and math.
 These computer-based assessments are delivered one-on-one by a trained test examiner familiar to the student.

 - Parent Guide to Understanding the California Alternate Assessments

 - Understanding the California Alternate Assessment Student Score Report

 This 5-minute video provides information about how to read your child's 2016-17 score report.

 For additional information about the CAAs, including information about test content and guidelines for determining whether the CAA is the most appropriate assessment for a student, please visit the California Department of Education website at the following link: California Alternate Assessment - California Department of Education.